Area Rugs Really Pull the Room Together!

-Don’t be afraid to play with pattern or color, it can bring life into an otherwise dark space like a hallway or foyer.
-Light patterns and colors can also be used with brightly or darker colored furniture to make the room seem light and vibrant.
-There are so many different choices now, some stock and some custom that it can seem overwhelming.
+Don’t be afraid to play with pattern or color, as it can bring life into an otherwise dark space like a hallway or foyer.
+Light patterns and colors can also be used with brightly or darker colored furniture to make the room appear light and vibrant.
+There are so many different choices on the market these days, some stock and some custom that it can seem overwhelming.
 A professional can help with the particulars of choosing just the right piece for your space.
 If consulting with a rug store, bringing measurements of the space and pictures of the existing furniture will be a great help.
 If you are working with an empty space, the sky’s the limit as far as choices.

 Remember to choose something that feels good underfoot, you will be walking on it every day.
 Beauty and comfort need to go hand in hand with this choice.
 Pets may also be a concern, as dander and shedding fur can build up in deeper piles.
 This can be bad for those with allergies, so this is another thing to keep in mind when looking for the right rug.

 The existing or expected traffic in the space may also be a considering factor when choosing a new rug.
-If you have little ones for example.
-Think of the spills and accidents that go along with them.
-Heavier patterns or deeper colors may be an option while the little ones get big
+If you have little ones, think of the spills and accidents that go along with them.
+Heavier patterns or deeper colors may be an option while the kids grow up.

 Finally, safety is always a concern.
-When purchasing a rug, be sure and get the accompanying non slip pad for underneath.
-They can be as simple as a thin, rubberized pad or a thicker pad made for extra comfort.
-Either way, these will ensure your rug stays put while walking on the, ensuring you do not slip and fall.
+When purchasing a rug, be sure and get the accompanying non-slip pad underneath.
+It can be as simple as a thin, rubberized pad or a thicker pad made for extra comfort.
+Either way, these will ensure your rug stays put while walking on them, ensuring you do not slip and fall.

-Color, texture, design, there are so many choices now that it is amazing.
+Color, texture, design—there are so many choices for area rugs on the market now that it is amazing!
 Just remember to think of how that rug will feel underfoot when making a choice, as well as how it will be to keep clean.
 Very light colors and a deeper pile can equal more cleaning.